dbt-labs/docs.getdbt.com/website/blog/2024-05-17-synapse-best-practices.md

 - fully-separated storage and compute, and
 - pay-per-second compute.

-These two things alone greatly simplify the below section on Resource Provisioning
+These two things alone greatly simplify the below section on Resource Provisioning.

 For more information, see: